mlibrary/text-assembler-django/README.md

 over this section.

 * In the existing system, mark the searches as completed so they stop processing.
-* Add a README.txt to the top level directory of each of the searches stating:
+* Add a README.txt to the top level directory of each of the searches stating something along these lines:
 ```
 Processing for this search has been terminated due to the migration away from the LexisNexis WSK system
 on to the new API system.
 Due to differnces in the interaction with this system, it was not possible